ast0414/semit/docs/index.md

 # Experiments

 For our experiment, we utilized our convolutional VAE that we created.
 We also used a baseline models for Kannada-MNIST datasets as well as a classification model of MNIST data.
 First, we ran our convolutional VAE model on the Kannada MNIST dataset that we retrieved from Kaggle.
-The convolutional VAE outputs MNIST data, which we used as input in our classification model.
-The classification model then gave us accuracy values that determined whether our translation model gave us good data.
-Finally, we compared these accuracy values to the ones we obtained with our baseline Kannada-MNIST model to ultimately determine whether our model that we created could translate Kannada numerical values to Arabic numerical values.
+From the convolutional VAE, we obtained accuracy values that were then compared with the accuracy values of our baseline models for Kannada-MNIST data and MNIST data.
+This allowed us to ultimately determine whether our model that we created could translate Kannada numerical values effectively.

+## Baselines

+We compared the results of our classification model to a baseline Kannada-MNIST model.
+The baseline model was a convulutional neural network with the following layers:
+* convolutional layers that had increasing output filter sizes (from 32 to 256)
+* a dropout layers with a rate of 0.5 for each convolutional layer
+* flatten layer
+* a dense layer of 512x10 units

 The classification model for MNIST data takes in the MNIST data obtained from the VAE model and creates a convolutional neural network with the following layers:
 * convolutional layers that had increasing output filter sizes (from 32 to 256)